Clarisa

 Clarisa is a Mexican telenovela produced by Juan Osorio for Televisa in 1993.

 Gabriela Roel and Manuel Landeta starred as protagonists, while Laura Flores starred as main antagonist.

 Plot

-In the 30s, in a large estate known as "Los Arrayanes", Guillermo González León lives with her two beautiful daughters.
-The oldest is Elide, a frivolous, passionate and ambitious woman, while the smaller, Clarisa, is cheerful, sweet and sensitive.
-Elide is a bitter woman, because she has always felt that her father prefers Clarisa, so she has a deep hatred for her sister.
+In the 1930s, Guillermo González León resides in a vast estate known as "Los Arrayanes" with his two beautiful daughters.
+The eldest, Elide, is characterized as frivolous, passionate, and ambitious, whereas the younger daughter, Clarisa, exudes cheerfulness, sweetness, and sensitivity.
+Elide harbors bitterness due to her belief that her father favors Clarisa, leading to a profound hatred for her sister.

-The latter is placed in a school for girls, which deprives it of its great spirit of freedom and their great desire to see the world.
-Clarisa deeply loves her father and he loves her, so Don Guillermo suffers for his estrangement and hatred he feels his eldest daughter to the child.
+Clarisa is placed in a girls' school, which stifles her natural spirit of freedom and her strong desire to explore the world.
+Despite this, Clarisa deeply loves her father, and he reciprocates that love.
+Don Guillermo experiences anguish over the estrangement and hatred Elide feels towards Clarisa.